UMich-BipedLab/extrinsic_lidar_camera_calibration/README.md

 * Dataset: download from [here](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/tree/master#dataset).

 ## Dataset
+Please download optimized LiDAR vertices from [here](https://drive.google.com/drive/folders/1DTyG9pcIvXBqgXUxULWUaBT1zxLYmfz7?usp=sharing) and put them into ALL_LiDAR_vertices folder.

 Please download point cloud mat files from [here](https://drive.google.com/drive/folders/1rI3vPvPOJ1ib4i1LMqw66habZEf4SwEr?usp=sharing) and put them into LiDARTag_data folder.

-Please downlaod bagfiles from [here](https://drive.google.com/drive/folders/1qawEuUBsC2gQJsHejLEuga2nhERKWRa5?usp=sharing) and put them into bagfiles folder.
+Please download bagfiles from [here](https://drive.google.com/drive/folders/1qawEuUBsC2gQJsHejLEuga2nhERKWRa5?usp=sharing) and put them into bagfiles folder.

 ## Running
+**[Super Super Quick Start]**
+Just to see the results, please clone this repo, download the [process/optimized data](https://drive.google.com/drive/folders/1DTyG9pcIvXBqgXUxULWUaBT1zxLYmfz7?usp=sharing) into ALL_LiDAR_vertices and change the [path.load_dir](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/blob/901a5b4ff4a054b3f19ebb386ef1bfcd4f8c334d/main.m#L49) to ALL_LiDAR_vertices in main.m, and then hit run!

+**[Super Quick Start]**
-**[quick start]** To run the testing code, please clone this repo, place the [test datasets](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/tree/master#dataset) in folders, change the two [paths](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/blob/73a614517c7f6077e49368002b8ee563605c9977/main.m#L43) in main.m, and then hit run!
+If you would like to see how the LiDAR vertices are optimized, please place the [test datasets](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/tree/master#dataset) in folders, change the two paths ([path.bag_file_path](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/blob/901a5b4ff4a054b3f19ebb386ef1bfcd4f8c334d/main.m#L50) and [path.mat_file_path](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/blob/901a5b4ff4a054b3f19ebb386ef1bfcd4f8c334d/main.m#L51)) in main.m, and then hit run!

+**[Calibrators]**
+- Please first try the [Super Super Quick Start] section to make sure you can run this code.
+- Use _justCalibrate.m_ file
+- Find out your camera intrinsic matrix and write them in the _justCalibrate.m_ file.
+- Give initial guess to the LiDAR to camera transformation
+- Edit the _trained_ids_ and _skip_indices_ (ids are from getBagData.m).
+- If you have more validation dataset (containing targets), set the _validation_flag_ to 1 and then use put the related information to _getBagData.m_.
+- Place several _square_ boards with known dimensions.
+When placing boards, make sure the left corner is taller than the right corner.
+- Use you favorite methods to extract corners of camera targets and then write them in [getBagData.m](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/blob/73a614517c7f6077e49368002b8ee563605c9977/getBagData.m#L1).
+When writing the corners, Please follow **top-left-right-bottom** order.
+- Given point patches of LiDAR targets, saved them into .mat files and also put them getBagData.m](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/blob/73a614517c7f6077e49368002b8ee563605c9977/getBagData.m#L1).
+Please make sure you have correctly match your _lidar_target_ with _camera_target_.
+- RUN _justCalibrate.m_!
+That's it!

+note: You can place any number of targets with different size in different datasets.

+**[Developers]**
+Please download all datasets if you like to play around.

 **[Dataset structure]**
 Put _ALL information of datasets_ into [getBagData.m](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/blob/73a614517c7f6077e49368002b8ee563605c9977/getBagData.m#L1).